Founded in 1882, Hastings College is a private, four-year, residential institution affiliated with the Presbyterian Church (USA).

-In 1873, when the community of Hastings itself was just two years old, a small group of forward-looking civic leaders proposed establishing a Christian liberal arts college, much in the tradition of the liberal arts colleges in the East, from which some of these early settlers had come.
+In 1873, when the community of Hastings itself was just two years old, a small group of forward-looking civic leaders proposed establishing a Christian liberal arts college, much in the tradition of colleges in the East, from which some of these early settlers had come.
 The proposal was enthusiastically approved by the community and was presented to the Kearney Presbytery of the Presbyterian Church in August 1873.

 Nine years later, on September 13, 1882, Hastings College greeted its first class of 44 students on the second story of an old Post Office building on the northeast corner of First St. and Hastings Ave.
 Hastings College held its classes at that location for two years until McCormick Hall, the first building on the campus, was completed.